RalfiSlask/Document-Managment-API/Readme.md

 - **Login form**: User can login with stored password and mail.
 - **Create account**: User can create a new account with password, email and name.
+- **Password Strength**: Checks the strength of the user password from weak to strong.
 - **Dashboard**: Shows documents for the specific user.
 - **Add new document**: User can create a new document.
 - **Edit document**: Option to edit document.